Houston Ballet: Center for Dance

 With 115,00 square feet spread over six floors and containing nine studios, the Houston Ballet Center for Dance designed by Gensler is the largest building dedicated to a professional dance company in the United States.
 The first floor of the Center houses the Margaret Alkek Williams Dance Lab, a facility that is regularly used for educational performances, lecture series, design meetings, and rehearsals.
 In addition to administrative offices, the Center has a costume shop, shoe room, music library, the Houston Ballet Academy Studios, the Professional Company's Studios and Dressing Rooms.

 Excavation of the building site began in July 2009.
 On March 10, 2010, Houston Ballet hosted a party with dancers, staff members, donors, and friends to sign the last construction beam.
 In the end, the new building cost $46.6 million.
 Staff moved into the building in February 2011, and then-Mayor Annise Parker presided over the ribbon-cutting on April 9.

+In 2022, the center was renamed to Margaret Alkek Williams Center for Dance after philanthropist Margaret Alkek Williams made a $10 million legacy gift to the ballet.